Improved commit traceability, custom multiline fields, and board/test integration - Mar 24

 And finally, for those of you writing extensions, we’ve added a new contribution point on the board and backlog pages to allow you to write extensions as a pivot tab next to Board/Backlog/[Capacity] tabs.

-Feel free to reach out on Twitter (@aaronbjork) if you have questions.
+Feel free to reach out on Twitter.
 As always, any ideas on things you’d like to see us prioritize, head over to UserVoice to add your idea or vote for an existing one.